Vietnam.vn - Nền tảng quảng bá Việt Nam

 BOT station on National Highway 3 in Thai Nguyen has not yet collected tolls even though the project was completed in 2017.
 Photo: Anh Duy

 In addition, three projects are considered to continue the contract and extend the payback period, with the state supporting no more than 49% of the total investment capital of the project.
-These are the Thai Ha Bridge BOT project (Thai Binh, Ha Nam) proposed to allocate 717 billion VND of budget capital, the payback period is extended to 35 years, the investor commits to reduce the profit margin by 50%; the Viet Tri - Ba Vi Bridge BOT project is expected to add 533 billion VND, extending the payback period by 22 years; the Deo Ca Road Tunnel BOT project is expected to add 2,280 billion VND, extending the toll collection period by about 28 years.
+These are the Thai Ha Bridge BOT project (Thai Binh, Ha Nam) proposed to allocate 717 billion VND of budget capital, the payback period is extended to 35 years, the investor commits to reduce the profit rate by 50%; the Viet Tri - Ba Vi Bridge BOT project is expected to add 533 billion VND, extending the payback period by 22 years; the Deo Ca Road Tunnel BOT project is expected to add 2,280 billion VND, extending the toll collection period by about 28 years.

-With a capital of about 10,340 billion VND to handle 8 projects, the Ministry of Transport proposed that the Government assign the Ministry of Planning and Investment to preside over and coordinate with the Ministry of Finance and the Ministry of Transport to balance appropriate capital sources and report to the Government for approval.
+With a capital source of about 10,340 billion VND to handle 8 projects, the Ministry of Transport proposed that the Government assign the Ministry of Planning and Investment to preside over and coordinate with the Ministry of Finance and the Ministry of Transport to balance appropriate capital sources and report to the Government for approval.

-The handling of BOT project problems is beyond the authority of the Ministry of Transport because it must allocate state capital to replace the right to collect fees or to pay investors and terminate the contract before the deadline.
+The handling of BOT project problems is beyond the authority of the Ministry of Transport because it must arrange state capital to replace the right to collect fees or to pay investors and terminate the contract before the deadline.
 Therefore, the Ministry must report to the competent authority for consideration and decision.

 Doan Loan